|

 Christopher Barry

-When the secret plans to a disintegrator gun are stolen by what appears to
+The secret plans for a disintegrator gun are stolen under seemingly

 |